Josh Lowe Player Props: Rays vs. Yankees

 Josh Lowe At The Plate

-- Lowe is hitting .329 with six doubles, six home runs and eight walks.
+- Lowe is batting .326 with seven doubles, six home runs and eight walks.

-- In 56.5% of his games this season, Lowe has had at least one RBI.
-He's picked up more than one in 21.7% and driven in three or more of his team's runs in one contest.
+- In 54.2% of his games this season, Lowe has picked up at least one RBI.
+In five of those games (20.8%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.